Leicestershire County Council is committed to doing all it can to help prevent the problems caused by anti-social behaviour.

 Reporting anti-social behaviour (ASB)

-Incidents can be reported to Leicestershire Police, your local district council or your housing provider.
+Incidents can be reported to Leicestershire Police, your local district or borough council, or your housing provider.

-If the incident is a non-emergency you can contact Leicestershire Police by calling 101 or by completing their online reporting form.
+If the incident is a non-emergency you can report ASB to Leicestershire Police by completing their online reporting form.
 In an emergency always call 999.

 Further information on how to report a hate incident can be found on our dedicated hate crime web page.